 I grew up in New Orleans, Louisiana, received a B.A. in Political Science with Highest Honors from Emory University and received my J.D. with High Honors from Georgetown University Law Center.
-I was an active member of the debate team in high school (first place in Louisiana in 1987) and in college (fifth place at NDT in 1991), and I always enjoy meeting other former debaters.
+I was an active member of the debate team in high school (first place in Louisiana in 1987) and in college (fifth place at NDT in 1991), and I always enjoy hearing from other former debaters.

 I have been an attorney since 1994, and I practice law in the New Orleans office of Adams and Reese LLP.
 My practice areas include appellate litigation and representing defendants in class actions and complex litigation.
 Most of my law practice is in Louisiana, but I am also licensed in Florida.
 I serve on my firm's technology committee and I am also one of the attorneys in charge of new business acceptance at my firm.

 I started iPhone J.D. on November 17, 2008.
-This site was originally focused on the iPhone, but because of the crossover between the iPad and the iPhone, I now discuss both of those iOS devices. iPhone J.D. is the oldest and largest website for attorneys who use the iPhone and iPad, and I was honored to see that the ABA Journal twice named iPhone J.D. named the best legal technology blog.
+This site was originally focused on the iPhone, but because of the crossover between the iPad and the iPhone, I now discuss both of those iOS devices. iPhone J.D. is the oldest and largest website for attorneys who use the iPhone and iPad.
+I was honored to see that the ABA Journal named iPhone J.D. the best legal technology blog three out of the last four years.

 Thanks for reading iPhone J.D., and please let other iPhone and iPad users know about this website — especially if they are lawyers, but that is not a requirement.
 Lots of non-lawyers are regular readers, and a lot of my posts are relevant to any iPhone or iPad user.